cortexjs-legacy/the-handbook-of-cortex/instructions/about_cortexjson.md

 ## scripts

 Allows you to define custom build scripts during the life cycle of the package.
-For detailed reference see Chapter 6.2 cortex-scripts
+For detailed reference see the next chapter.